Albina (religious patron): Biography

 Albina was born in Nola, possibly during the AD 360s based on the known date of birth of her daughter Melania in 383.
 She was from a wealthy Roman family, Ceionia gens: her father was Ceionius Rufius Albinus and her brother was Rufius Antonius Agrypnius Volusianus.
 Her aunt was Avita, mother of Eunomia.
 She married Publicola and had a daughter who became the Christian Saint and Desert Mother, Melania the Younger.
-Melania married her cousin Valerius Pinianus c.396.
+Melania married her cousin Valerius Pinianus c.
+396.

 Albina went with Melania and Pinnanius to Campania and Sicily after Publicola's death prior to 408.
-In c.410 the family moved to near Thagaste, where they stayed for seven years.
-In c.417 Albina accompanied Melania to Palestine and remained there until her death fourteen years later, c.431.
+Around 410, the family moved to near Thagaste, where they stayed for seven years.
+In 417, Albina accompanied Melania to Palestine and remained there until her death fourteen years later in 431.

 Religious politics

-It's clear from surviving correspondence that Albina was seen as an influential woman in her own right, beyond association with her daughter.
+It is clear from surviving correspondence that Albina was seen as an influential woman in her own right, beyond association with her daughter.